SEL-Columbia/SEL-Columbia.github.io/publications/_posts/2017-03-23-quench-publication.md

   - Quench
 ---

-Pay-as-you-go hardware and software platform that offers an enhanced water management solution for rural, urban and peri-urban settings
+<p>Pay-as-you-go hardware and software platform that offers an enhanced water management solution for rural, urban and peri-urban settings</p>